Blog posts

 Published:

 I have been using \(\LaTeX\) for over 20 years now.
 When I write a displayed equation without numbering on a single line, I have been using $$...$$ because it was simple.
-I didn’t understand why some people use \[...\], because the latter takes more time to type and is not necessarily easy to read.
+I didn’t understand why some people use \[...\], since the latter takes longer to type and isn’t necessarily easy to read.
 Today I read this article and learned that $$...$$ is incorrect.
 From now on, I will switch to \begin{equation*}...\end{equation*} because it is easy to read and we can add equation numbering by deleting * if we change our mind.

 Inequality on spectral abscissa